vedant8/vedant8.github.io/docs/index.markdown

 ---
 layout: home
-title: Home
+title: 👋 Welcome!
 permalink: /docs/
 ---

-# 👋 Welcome!
+#

-I'm **Vedant Basu**, a researcher and science communicator working at the intersection of data, physics, and public outreach.
+I'm **Vedant Basu**, an astrophysicist, instrumentation developer and science communicator working at the intersection of data, physics, and public outreach.

 Explore my work: